-Attached as Exhibit A to this Disclosure Statement are financial projections for the Debtor.
+Attached as Exhibit A to this Disclosure Statement are financial Projections for the Debtor.
 Attached as Exhibit B to this Disclosure Statement is a summary of the leases presently in place.
 Attached as Exhibit C is the Commitment Letter for the DIP funding which will pay off the back real estate taxes.
 Attached as Exhibit D is the proposed ballot.
-Finally, attached as Exhibit E is the DES letter of eligibility of assistance.
+Finally, attached as Exhibit E is the DES letter of eligibility of assistance and two emails explaining the funding available for the environmental work needed to be done on the site.